 Monitors the school's withdrawal policy to ensure it is not too lenient.
-The Chief Operating Officer, the Vice President of Student Development, and the Vice President of Education review the withdrawal rates monthly to determine if specific needs are met or if certain areas are in need of attention.
+The Chief Academic Officer reviews the withdrawal rates monthly to determine if specific needs are met or if certain areas are in need of attention.

 Requires careful attendance records.
 The Los Angeles Film School develops attendance forms and packets for the instructors to maintain attendance records.
 These are reviewed and updated to aid in adequate reporting.
 Attendance is updated electronically on a daily basis by the Student Services Department.